EditsbyVineeth/Demo_Website/README.md

 ## Portfolio Website

 My portfolio website showcases my projects, skills, and experience.
 It's built using ReactJS and styled with Tailwind CSS.
 The website is designed to be responsive and visually appealing, providing visitors with an easy-to-navigate experience.
+There are also different features integrated in this website like page routing, framer motion animation and transition effects.

 ## Features